 At EQAF's 2014 conference in Barcelona in November 2014, sparqs and HEA Scotland presented a workshop about our joint project on engaging students in embedding equality and diversity in curriculum design.
 The presentations and recordings of both Plenary Sessions, plus the presentations and papers presented during the breakout sessions are all available on the EQAF website.

 Other European conferences

-In April 2019 we contributed to the 2nd annual European University Association (EUA) Learning and Teaching Forum on 14th-15th February 2019 in Warsaw, Poland.
+Our attendance in 2020 followed on from our contribution in 2019 to the 2nd annual European University Association (EUA) Learning and Teaching Forum.
+The 2019 conference took place on 14th-15th February in Warsaw, Poland.
 We delivered a paper on “Facilitating students to be co-creators of their learning and teaching; a Scottish sector insight”, which summarised different tools and mechanisms employed by Scottish institutions to enable student partnership.
 Read our news article on our contribution to the conference to find out more and to read our paper.

 In October 2017 we were invited by NOKUT (the Norwegian Agency for Quality Assurance in Education) to contribute to their Centres of Excellence Seminar in Oslo, following which we were featured in their SFU magazine which shares news from Norway's leading educational communities.

 In September 2017 we were invited by the Austrian Quality Management Network to deliver a workshop at a conference in Vienna on ‘The Future of Education and Labor: Students in Focus’.